-Bury's direct and indirect emissions from gas, electricity and other fuel usage was 844.5ktCO2 in 2018.
+Bury's emissions include direct and indirect emissions from gas, electricity and other fuel usage and this totalled 844.5ktCO2 in 2018.
 This figure is taken from the latest available data produced by the Government [14].
-As shown in the graphs, transport accounts for the largest proportion of emissions in the Bury area, followed by the domestic sector.
+As shown in the graphs, transport accounts for the largest proportion of emissions in the Bury area with 45%, followed by the domestic sector with 34%.